noahbchang/vf-discord-fd-bot/README.md

 Simple frame data discord bot for Virtua Fighter 5 REVO: World Stage.

+- Usage -
+Input commands in the following format:
-Able to search up moves by name or command, or to search for a list of a character's grabs or circulars.
+!fd (character name) (command) to search for a given character's moves.